- Plan Your Trip

 In the early 20th century, Paris was a hub for writers, artists and philosophers.
 Ernest Hemingway rubbed shoulders with Pablo Picasso and other members of the surrealist movement in the literary cafes of Saint-Germain-des-Prés.
 Café de Flore and Les Deux Magots are two of the most famous of these cafes still in existence today.
 Stop in for an old fashioned hot chocolate - a specialty in Paris - and enjoy the ambiance.

 Chocolates and pastries in Paris?
 Oui oui!
 Embark on a chocolate and pastry-themed walking tour through beautiful Germain-des-Prés, a trendy, postcard-worthy neighborhood in central Paris.
 Along the way, learn how a simple bean is transformed into melt-in-your mouth gourmet chocolate and sample from some of the city’s finest confectionery shops.
 The tour also offers insight into the history of the marvelous macaron, a Parisian specialty.
 Of course, you’ll have plenty of opportunities try macarons and other delectable desserts as you make your way from shop to shop.
-Findout more and book the chocolate and pastries tour of Paris here.
+Find out more and book the Sweet Side Of Paris Tour Here.

 Going strong for more than 100 years, the legendary Moulin Rouge is the world’s most famous cabaret show.
 For foodies, it offers to opportunity to enjoy a night of traditional French dining and entertainment all at once.
 You can also pair your ticket to Moulin Rouge with a half bottle of French bubbly to make it a truly unforgettable night in Paris.
 Book your evening at the Moulin Rouge here.